Thursday High School Sports Scores & Highlights

 Reported by Mike Shiers

 Mike Shiers joined the NBC29 News Team as a weekend sports anchor in September of 2009.
-EmailFull Story
+You can reach Mike via email or Twitter.Full Story

 Mike Shiers joined the NBC29 News Team as a weekend sports anchor in September of 2009.
-EmailFull Story
+You can reach Mike via email or Twitter.Full Story